Job Openings: Disney Research is hiring in machine learning!

 What I do: I am a machine learning researcher.
-My research interests lie in machine learning, information retrieval, and online algorithms.
+My research interests lie primarily in the theory and application of statistical machine learning.
 You can read about my research work here.
-More broadly, I am interested in working towards general artificial intelligence while developing useful intermediate tools along the way.
+More broadly, I am interested in contributing towards general artificial intelligence while developing useful intermediate tools along the way.
 You can read more about me here.

 Where I was: I was previously a postdoctoral researcher in the Machine Learning Department and the iLab at Carnegie Mellon University, where I worked with Carlos Guestrin and Ramayya Krishnan.
 I received a Ph.D. in Computer Science from Cornell University under the advising of Thorsten Joachims, and a B.S. in Computer Science from the University of Illinois at Urbana-Champaign.
+In the summer of 2009, I was an intern at Google working with Rajan Patel in the Search Quality Evaluation team.
 In the summer of 2007, I was a research intern at Microsoft Research working with Chris Burges in the Machine Learning and Intelligence group (previously known as the Text Mining, Search, and Navigation group).
-In the summer of 2009, I was an intern at Google working with Rajan Patel in the Search Quality Evaluation team.

 Updates & Quick Links:

 Invited talk at DISCML workshop at NIPS 2013!

 Press release of EMS ambulance allocation project with the iLab is now up! [research paper]